 The hepatitis C virus is transmitted by blood-to-bloodstream contact.
 Infection occurs when blood with hepatitis C virus gets into the bloodstream of another person.
-The hepatitis C virus can survive outside the body for at least 16 hours, and can still cause infection if it enters a person’s bloodstream during this time.
+The hepatitis C virus can survive outside the body for up to six weeks at room temperature on inanimate surfaces, and remain infectious during this time.

 Even if you have hepatitis C, or have had it in the past, you can still be re-infected.
 You can become infected with different strains and experience another acute stage of infection.

 There is currently no vaccine for hepatitis C.

 In Australia, the most common ways of getting hepatitis C are:

 - tattooing or body piercing with unsterilised equipment.

 - non-sterile medical or dental injections or other procedures in countries of high incidence.

 - receiving a blood transfusion before 1990 (from 1990 screening tests became available and all blood products in Australia are now screened for hepatitis C).